BeneNat/high-level-oop-apps-design-labs/README.md

     cd high-level-oop-apps-design-labs
     ```

-2. Open the Solution: The entire project structure can be loaded by opening the main solution file:
+2. Open the Solution: Launch the main solution file to access all projects:

     ```Bash
     HighLevelAppDesign.sln
     ```

-(via Visual Studio or Rider).
-All projects will be available for building and running.

 ## Authors and Context